 - astronomy (n.)

 - c.
-1200, "astronomy, astrology, scientific or occult study of heavenly bodies," from Old French astrenomie, from Latin astronomia, from Greek astronomia, literally "star regulating," from astron "star" (see astro-) + nomos "arranging, regulating; rule, law" from PIE root *nem- "to divide, distribute, allot" (see nemesis).
-Used earlier than astrology and originally including it.
+1200, "astronomy, astrology, scientific or occult study of heavenly bodies," from Old French astrenomie "astronomy, astrology," from Latin astronomia, from Greek astronomia, abstract noun from astronomos, literally "star-regulating," from astron "star" (from PIE root *ster- (2) "star") + nomos "arranging, regulating; rule, law" from PIE root *nem- "to divide, distribute, allot" (see nemesis).
+Perhaps originally with reference to mapping the constellations or movements of planets.

 Þer wes moni god clarc to lokien in þan leofte, to lokien i þan steorren nehʒe and feorren. þe craft is ihate Astronomie.
 [Layamon, "The Brut," c.
 1200]